szdowk/vinsa1060plus-driver-all-in-one/README.md

 python3 -m venv .venv
 # get modules from the net
 pip install -r requirements.txt
-# If you feel comfident with versions execute this :
+# If you feel confident with versions execute this :
 # pip install evdev pyusb PyYAML nuitka
 ```
 From here, your driver is runable, but may be slow on some systems...